andrew/ultimate-awesome/README.md

 - [awesome-saml](https://github.com/taiyeoguns/awesome-saml) - List of most things SAML.
 - [awesome-horror-thriller](https://github.com/thejessleigh/awesome-horror-thriller) - Horror and thrillers worth consuming.
 - [awesome-stack](https://github.com/thinc-org/awesome-stack) - List of awesome things to add to your stack curated with love by Thinc.
-- [awesome-optimizers](https://github.com/tianshijing/awesome-optimizers) - This repository is a meticulously assembled anthology of optimization algorithms, meticulously implemented in PyTorch, designed to cater to the diverse needs of the machine learning research community.
 - [lista-telegram-brasil](https://github.com/TI-Brasil/lista-telegram-brasil) - Grupos Brasileiros sobre Tecnologia no Telegram.
 - [awesome-local-job-boards](https://github.com/tradziej/awesome-local-job-boards) - A curated list of job boards by country.
 - [awesome-nonprofit](https://github.com/tresni/awesome-nonprofit) - A list of vendors that provide discounts for non-profit organizations.